Dear Ohio State Community Member:

 The purpose of this message is to heighten your safety awareness by providing community members with information necessary to take appropriate precautions, enable you to take actions to help increase your safety, and to aid in the prevention of similar crimes.

-Students can take advantage of a variety of other mental health programming and resources according to interest and need.
+Students can take advantage of a variety of others, according to interest and need.
 CCS also provides guidance for ways faculty and staff can support students.
 Faculty and staff are encouraged to use the Employee Assistance Program or Your Plan For Health.